-The appendix could include any supplementary materials that support or are relevant to the thesis but which have no logical or appropriate place within the body of the text.
+The appendix heading should be centered and capitalized.
+This section could include any supplementary materials that support or are relevant to the thesis but which have no logical or appropriate place within the body of the text.
 This should begin on a separate page and be numbered consecutively with the entire document.